T

-Joining us today is Jacki Hecht, MSN, RN, managing director of the Center for Health Equity Research and the African American Mental Health and Wellness Program at the University of Texas at Austin School of Nursing.
-She weighs in on how her work addresses social connection and well-being in the African American community.
+Joining us today is Jacki Hecht, MSN, RN, from the University of Texas at Austin School of Nursing.
+She weighs in on how her work addresses social connection and well-being in communities.

 Epidemic of Loneliness